 There are so many great YouTubers who produce incredible content on different subjects for photographers at all skill levels.
-If the current couple of weeks of quarantine turns into a couple of months or even longer, perhaps I can make this blog post much much longer.
-But for now, let’s start with a list (in alphabetical order) of 13 of our favorite Photography channels that are well worth your time.
+But for now, let’s start with a list (in alphabetical order) of 17 of our favorite Photography channels that are well worth your time.

 Enjoy watching, and be safe!